 Ed Cashman spent twenty-five years on the bench, presiding over drunk driving cases and murders and everything in between.
 After a while, he started to question whether the American criminal justice system was actually achieving justice.
 The kinds of sentences that the public demanded and that lawyers accepted often felt more like vengeance than fairness.
 Judge Cashman tried to give defendants—even those charged with heinous of crimes—a chance to redeem themselves.
 It was a philosophy that some people didn’t understand.
 And Cashman eventually paid a terrible price for it.
-Always remember that when it comes to criminal cases, you can count on Law Office of Doug Taylor.
-For more details, you can visit dougtaylorlaw.com or contact 520.884.5206.

 The beautiful photo of Judge Cashman is by Matthew Thorsen of Seven Days.

 The music for this show was made by Vermont musicians Brian Clark and Mike Donofrio and Peter Cressy.

 Great judge, who was ahead of his time.

 My name is Timothy Burgess.
 I was convicted, after jury trial, for sexual assault and lewd and lascivious conduct with a minor.
 I thought your piece on Ed Cashman, whom I know through reading his legal decisions, and through my deceased father, was excellent.